SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 Confirm to continue with the post-installation process.

 The post-installation process consists of multiple steps which are executed sequentially.
 After a step has been executed, its status will be shown on the console.
-In case of any failure in any of the steps, the process will halt and a failure message will be displayed on the console.
+In case of any failure in any of the steps, the process halts and a failure message appears on the console.

 #### Updating the license and SSL certificates.